Renew My Visa

 Complete the Non-immigrant Visa Electronic Application (DS-160) form.

-Log-in to our online applicant system and create a profile to pay the visa application (MRV) fee.
-Once logged in, choose “Schedule appointment”.
+Log-in to our online applicant system and create a profile and select courier service options (if available).
+Please ensure all your personal and contact information on your www.ustraveldocs.com. profile is correct otherwise there will be delays in your visa application processing.
 As you go through the process you will answer the interview waiver questions which will evaluate your eligibility to apply for a visa without an interview.
+You will also be prompted to select the courier location where you will drop-off and pick up your documents.

-Aramex will deliver your documents to the U.S. Consulate.
+The courier will deliver your documents to the U.S. Embassy.

-At the end of the visa adjudication process, the U.S. Consulate will return your documents and your passport to you at the chosen document delivery address in your profile.
-When the documents are dispatched you will receive an email with the tracking number.
-You can change the delivery address by accessing your profile.
-If issued, your passport will contain your visa.
+At the end of the visa adjudication process, the U.S. Embassy will return your documents and your passport to you at the chosen document delivery address in your profile.
+You will receive an email and SMS once your documents are ready for pickup at the courier location you selected.

 Apply for a U.S. nonimmigrant visa